 Small Biz Club welcomes you to become part of our expert writing team by submitting articles directly to Small Biz Club or syndicating your existing blog.
 This is a great way to share your entrepreneurial expertise and insights with fellow small business owners.
 Follow these guidelines when you submit your articles, and read the FAQs for more specific answers.

 Submitting An Article

-Length: Articles should be 500–800 words.
+Length: Articles should ideally be 600–1000 words.
 If an article goes over 1,000 words, break it up into two separate submissions.
 Series articles are also acceptable.

 Format: All submissions should be written in clear, standard American English.
 Articles should be written in a conversational, non-technical tone.
 Use short paragraphs, which are easier to read on a computer screen.

 • Keep sentences short.